Hberrill4/uav-harness-tester/Workflow/Design-PCB/README.md

 **Status:** 🟡 In progress — schematic capture, prototype validated on breadboard

-This document covers the custom PCB design for the UAV wire harness continuity tester: an ESP32-S3-based instrument that tests all 64 wires of a UAV harness for continuity and fault conditions, logs results with timestamps, and displays outcomes on an onboard TFT via a single-button
+This document covers the custom PCB design using the software KiCAD for the UAV wire harness continuity tester: an ESP32-S3-based instrument that tests all 64 wires of a UAV harness for continuity and fault conditions, logs results with timestamps, and displays outcomes on an onboard TFT via a single-button